 Sophos Responsible Disclosure Policy

-At Sophos we investigate all vulnerability reports and implement the best course of action in order to protect our customers.
+At Sophos we investigate all received vulnerability reports and implement the best course of action in order to protect our customers.

 If you are a security researcher and have discovered a security vulnerability in our products, we appreciate your help in disclosing it to us in a responsible manner.